MarineRoboticsGroup/dcsam/README.md

 This library, built using GTSAM, provides factor type definitions and a new solver to perform approximate inference on discrete-continuous (hybrid) factor graph models typically encountered in robotics applications.

-**NOTE: This library is currently under active development by the Marine Robotics Group at MIT.
-As such, the API is subject to potential breaking changes at any point.**

 ### References

 A technical report describing this library and our solver can be found [here](https://arxiv.org/abs/2204.11936).
 If you found this code useful, please cite it as: